acquia/blt/readme/extending-blt.md

       disable-targets:
         validate:
           phpcs: true
+        git:
+          commit-msg: true

-This snippet would cause the `validate:phpcs` target to be skipped during BLT builds.
+This snippet would cause the `validate:phpcs` and `git:commit-msg` targets to be skipped during BLT builds.

 ## Adding / overriding filesets